How to get rid of indigestion

 If you've ever spent post-Christmas dinner time bloated, uncomfortable, and with upper tummy pain, you wouldn't be alone.
 Many people experience Christmas indigestion, but there are ways to enjoy your festive feast without upsetting your gut.

-Indigestion (also called dyspepsia) is a very common symptom of an upper gut problem that may affect as much as 25%-41% of the population at any given time of year.
-Although it usually disappears by itself, indigestion can be unpleasant, causing discomfort and even pain in your upper tummy (abdomen).
+Indigestion, also called dyspepsia, is a very common symptom of an upper gut problem that may affect as much as 25%-41% of the population at any given time of year.
+Although it usually disappears by itself, indigestion can be unpleasant, causing discomfort and even pain in your upper tummy.

 We all like to indulge ourselves at Christmas, but our festive eating habits can easily trigger Christmas indigestion.
-To enjoy the festive season free from indigestion, we can make small changes to what we eat and how - without depriving ourselves over Christmas.
+To enjoy the festive season free from indigestion, we can make small changes to what we eat and how - without depriving ourselves of our favourite foods over Christmas.

 The symptoms of indigestion